SvnGms/fiji-imageJ-installer/README.md

 # fiji-imageJ-installer
-Windows install script to download and install the Fiji variant of ImageJ
+install script for windows to download and install the Fiji variant of ImageJ